-Emotional Appeal – Anything that elicits an emotional response will resonate with people.
+Anything that elicits an emotional response will likely resonate with people.
 Get emotional by using persuasive language and feelings vs. stating facts.
-Emotional appeals can be negative or positive feelings, including sadness, anger, hope and pride.
+Emotional appeals may include negative or positive feelings, including sadness, anger, hope and pride.

-Humor Appeal – When humor is used correctly and effectively, it enhances recollection for the audience.
-Humor works best with well-known products or services (like our favorite beer and insurance brands).
-However, you must be careful when using this tactic - you don’t want to use humor at the expense of other people.
-Take care not to be overbearing with your humor and cause the audience to resent the product, service or even the company.
+When humor is used correctly and effectively, it enhances recollection for the audience.
+Humor works best with well-known products or services (consider how insurance companies like State Farm have used this form of appeal in their pandemic and post pandemic advertising tactics).
+When using this tactic, proceed with caution.
+You want to avoid using humor at the expense of other people.
+Take care not to be overbearing with your humor and cause the audience to resent the product, service or even the brand or company.

-Bandwagon Appeal – Ever heard the term “FOMO?”
-It stands for exactly what this appeal is: fear of missing out.
+Ever heard the term “FOMO?”
+It stands for exactly what this appeal is: Fear Of Missing Out.
 This addresses the need to fit in, belong and not get left behind.
 Marketers can show or demonstrate their target audience enjoying the product or service to make it relatable and something their audience “has to have.”

 So how do you determine when it’s appropriate to use certain appeals?
 The answer to this question starts with knowing your audience and the type of approach that might speak to them best to drive them to action.
 Want to know more about what's moving them now?
 Let DMA assess your website or social media activity to help you get to know your customer and shopper better.